Accelerated Repair Program Statement of Interest Process Overview

 The SOI Due Diligence Process

-The SOI process involves the district filing an electronic version of an SOI with the MSBA.
+The SOI process involves the district filing an electronic version of an SOI and accompanying vote(s) with the MSBA by the established submission deadline.
 MSBA staff is readily available to address concerns, questions, and issues during the filing period.
-Once the filing period has closed, MSBA staff commences the due diligence process for all SOIs.
+Once the filing period has closed, MSBA staff commence the due diligence process for all SOIs.
+This is a four-phase process, which includes:

 During this process, the MSBA may seek to obtain additional or clarifying information from districts.
 As the MSBA reviews the entire cohort of SOIs received, it will determine the appropriate level of due diligence that will be required for each SOI and will notify districts of next steps accordingly.